nlef/moonraker-telegram-bot/docs/content/sample-config.md

 #video_buffer_size: 2
 #   On most single-board computers the renderer does not manage to capture and process frames fast enough for a video.
 #   If you are getting shorter videos than you requested in video_duration and have free RAM, you can increase this value.
-#   Be careful - 1 uncompressed captured image weights about 6mb when in fullHD.
+#   Be careful - 1 uncompressed captured image weighs about 6mb when in fullHD.
 #   OpenCV libraries have a limit of 2 GB, so please calculate your maximum available buffer from your fps and resolution.
 #   This value should be a positive integer >0.
 #light_control_timeout: 0